Abandoned & Little-Known Airfields:l

 An aerial view looking northwest at Amon Carter Field, taken shortly after its 1953 opening.

-For the first 5 years of its existence, the airport did very well.
+For the first 5 years of the airport's existence, Amon Carter Field did very well.

 The airport's chief competitor, Dallas' Love Field, was still operating out of a 1940-vintage terminal,